 Applicants applying under a state level funding pool compete state-wide for a contract.

-This funding pool is for those applicants who have self-certified on their application (NCS-CPA-1200) that they are a Historically Underserved individual and group.
+This funding pool is for those applicants who have self-certified on their application (NCS-CPA-1200) that they are a Beginning Farmer individual and group.
 All practices and conservation activity plans offered in Vermont's EQIP are offered in this funding pool.
-Historically Underserved individuals or groups include:
+A Beginning Farmer is an individual or entity who has not operated a farm, or who has operated a farm for not more than 10 consecutive years.
+This requirement applies to all members of an entity.
+Also, applicants applying under this pool must materially and substantially participate in the operation of the farm.

 - Beginning Farmer – an individual or entity who has not operated a farm, or who has operated a farm for not more than 10 consecutive years.
 This requirement applies to all members of an entity.
 Also, applicants applying under this pool must materially and substantially participate in the operation of the farm.
 More information on what a beginning farmer is can be found online at: http://www.nrcs.usda.gov/programs/SLB_Farmer/